Fractional Laser Treatment

 For starters, the laser treatment does hurt but it hurts with the ultimate promise.

-In this treatment, the laser basically creates small micro-injuries on the face.
+In this treatment, also known as fractional resurfacing, the laser basically creates small micro-injuries on the face.
 Now why are they called micro-injuries?

 Because in this way, a grid light pattern is made when the laser beams light splits into many small beams.